 Results and value added

 How well do children do?
 Don't just look at the headline figures, delve beyond the headlines (see below).
 If a school has been under-performing, ask what measures have been put in place to improve results - and for whom.
-If you are a subscriber, do use the data analysis provided on this website to get under the skin of schools.
+Use the data analysis provided on this website to get under the skin of schools.

 PE, games and sport